SVD-LLM: Truncation-aware Singular Value Decomposition for Large Language Model Compression: Experiments and Analysis

-We evaluate the overall performance of \sysname from four aspects: (1) performance under different compression ratios, (2) performance on different LLMs, (3) performance on LLMs with larger scales, and (4) performance with LoRA fine-tuning.
-Some generated contents by the compressed LLMs are listed in~\cref{sec:appendix_example} and~\cref{sec:appendix_example_lora} to provide a more straightforward comparison.
+First, we compare the performance of \sysname with state-of-the-art SVD-based LLM compression methods from four aspects: (1) performance under different compression ratios, (2) performance on different LLMs, (3) performance on LLMs with larger scales, and (4) compression speed (\cref{appendix:compression_speed}).
+Given that all the SVD-based baselines do not incorporate LoRa fine-tuning, to ensure a fair comparison, we also compare to \sysname with truncation-aware data whitening only (denoted as \sysname \texttt{(W)}).